 Skills Required: Beginner.
 Anyone can do this kitchen craft, though you should probably practice with the fabric markers if you’ve never used them before.

 Hey guys!
 It’s Aki again here to share another project.
 Adult coloring books are all the buzz lately – and while coloring on paper is very relaxing, I sometimes am at a loss as to what to do with it after.

 I’ve made coloring book-styled woodburned earrings not too long ago and those were really fun to make, so I thought why not coloring book tea towels this time?

-What’s so fun about these tea towels is that you can use acrylic paint or washable markers – of course, acrylic paint will stay permanent but washable markers won’t!
+What’s so fun about these tea towels is that you can use acrylic paint, fabric markers, or washable markers.
+Of course, acrylic paint and the fabric markers will stay permanent, but washable markers won’t!

 It’s like having an adult version of those kids coloring shirts you see everywhere now.
 There are a ton of free coloring book pages online, and you can use pages from your coloring books as well.